-Unrecognized deferred taxes
+(c) Unrecognized deferred taxes

-The Group has accumulated tax loss carryforwards in StoneCo Brasil of R\$ 3,397 (2017 - R\$ 4,511) for which a deferred tax asset was not recognized, and for the Group's other subsidiaries of R\$ 2,042 (2017 - R\$ 848) that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
+The Group has accumulated tax loss carryforwards and other temporary differences in some subsidiaries in the amount of R\$ 2,714 (2018 - R\$ 5,439) for which a deferred tax asset was not recognized, and are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
 Deferred tax assets have not been recognized with respect of these losses as they cannot be used to offset taxable profits between subsidiaries of the Group, and there is no other evidence of recoverability in the near future.